Codigo-io/docs/docs/development-suite/codigo-studio.md

 :::

-### Codigo CLI
+### Código CLI

-The Codigo CLI is a powerful command-line tool used for managing CIDL files.
+The Código CLI is a powerful command-line tool used for managing CIDL files.
 With it, you can easily generate Solana contracts and TypeScript clients

 The available commands are:

 - `codigo generate path/to/your_cidl.yaml` with this command you can generate the Solana Contract and TypeScript Client.

-You can learn more about Codigo CLI by clicking [here](./codigo-cli.md)
+You can learn more about Código CLI by clicking [here](./codigo-cli.md)

 ### Others programs and Tools

-The Codigo Studio environment comes with additional tools and programs to get you started working with the CIDL.
+The Código Studio environment comes with additional tools and programs to get you started working with the CIDL.
 These
 are:

 - The **Node CLI** is a tool that allows you to run JavaScript code outside of a web browser.
 It's essential for